abpframework/abp/docs/en/Deploy-azure-app-service.md

-## Create a Release pipeline in the AzureDevops and deploy [YourAppName] project
+## Create a Release pipeline in the AzureDevops and deploy [YourAppName].HttpApi.Host project

 1. Sign in into [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)